emustudio/emustudio.github.io/_documentation/user/_doc/altair8800/z80-cpu.md

 ## Dumping executed instructions

-The CPU offers a quite unique feature, which is the ability to dump executed instructions as a sequence to the console.
-When enabled, then each executed instruction - together with content of flags and registers values after the execution are printed.
+The CPU offers a unique feature, which is the ability to dump executed instructions as a sequence to the console.
+When enabled, then each executed instruction - together with the content of flags and register values after the execution is printed.
 This feature might be extremely useful in two cases:

 1. Reverse engineering of some unknown software
-2. It allows to build tools for automatic checking of register values during the emulation, when performing automatic emulation.
+2. It allows us to build tools for automatic checking of register values during the emulation when performing automatic emulation.

-In order to enable this feature, please see the section "Configuration file".
+To enable this feature, please see the section "Configuration file".

-For example, let's take one of the examples which computes a reverse text:
+For example, let's take an example which computes a reverse text:

 ```
 ; Print reversed text